Web font optimisation

 FOIT and FOUT effects

-In any case, in the last section of this post I will explain this technique, and I recommend applying it only if the required tests are carried out, in order to see in each particular instance whether it improves or worsens performance.
+Anyway, in the last point I explain this technique and I recommend to apply it only if tests are performed, to see in each specific case if the performance improves or worsens.

-If we’re loading a font from a Google Fonts URL, we can apply this CSS declaration, adding the following parameter to the URL’s QueryString:
+If we are loading the font from a Google fonts URL, we can apply this CSS declaration by adding the following parameter to the QueryString of the URL:

 display=swap

-Let’s see an example of a Google Fonts URL, applying the parameters to prevent the FOIT effect and to select a subset of Latin characters:
+Let’s see an example of a Google Fonts URL, passing the parameters to avoid the FOIT effect and selecting the subset of Latin characters:

 https://fonts.googleapis.com/css?family=Cabin:400,700&display=swap&subset=latin

-Give priority to loading fonts used inside the above-the-fold (but not too much)
+Advance loading of fonts used in above the fold (but not too much)

-We can minimise the effects of FOIT and FOUT (in browsers, which do not allow the use of “font-display:swap”), by giving priority to loading critical fonts, i.e. those, which are displayed as soon as the page loads.
-To do this, we can include critical fonts inside the <style> tag, or use a link tag with the rel=”preload” and as=”font” properties in the HTML.
-For example:
+We can minimize the FOUT and FOIT effect (in browsers that do not allow the use of “font-display:swap”), bringing forward the loading of critical fonts, i.e. those that are displayed as soon as the page loads.
+To do this, critical fonts can be included within a <style> tag or by using a link tag with the rel=”preload” and as=”font” properties within the HTML.
+Examples:

-Or, we place the above code inside an external CSS file and we preload the font from the HTML, just so:
+Or we put the above code in an external CSS and preload the source from the HTML like this:

-This way, the dependency tree only has to jump once to reach the font (HTML > font), instead of two times (HTML > CSS > font).
-However, the <link> tag is better if we’re certain that the font is always going to be used inside the above-the-fold section, because if we include the CSS code with a <style> tag, the download won’t take place until the browser finds a CSS rule that applies to the HTML and uses said font.
+This way the dependency tree only has to make one jump to get to the source (HTML → source), instead of two (HTML → CSS → source).
+However, the label <link> is better if we are sure that the font is always going to be used in the above the fold, since including the CSS with the <style>The download does not occur until the browser encounters some CSS rule that applies to the HTML and uses that font.

-Within the critical resources, some are more critical than others, and prioritising the font download to minimise FOUT is not as important as loading the above-the-fold styles first.
-So, giving too much priority to the font, by including it as a DATA URI (which means the HTML and the font download at the same time) is considered to be an anti pattern, because the font would stop being cacheable, and it would delay the download of other critical resources.
-It is neither a good idea pushing ahead its download with HTTP/2 server push.
+Within the critical resources, some are more critical than others, and frontloading the font to minimize FOUT is not as important as loading the above the fold styles first.
+So, overtaking the source too much by including it as a DATA URI (so that the HTML and the source are downloaded at the same time), is considered an anti-pattern, since the source would no longer be cacheable and would delay the loading of the rest of the critical resources.
+It is also usually not a good idea to preempt your upload with HTTP/2 server push.

-Delay loading of fonts not shown inside the above-the-fold
+Delay loading of fonts that are not displayed in above the fold

-Fonts do not start loading until the browser detects there is a CSS rule using said font.
-But if these are fonts only used below-the-fold (for example, a font used exclusively in the footer), they will be downloaded, and they could possibly interfere with the download of critical resources.
-I recommend deferring their download.
-They could be loaded from a CSS file containing all non-critical styles, the delayed download of which can the implemented as follows:
+Fonts do not start downloading until the browser detects that there is a CSS rule that uses that font.
+But if they are fonts that are only used below the fold (for example, an exclusive font for the footer), they will be downloaded and may interfere with the download of critical resources, so I recommend to start downloading them in a deferred way.
+For that they can be loaded from a CSS containing all the non-critical styles whose delayed loading can be implemented like this:

 <noscript id="deferred-styles">